By Dixon Yang, MD

 Peer Reviewed

-Our new Spotlight series uses case vignettes to explore diagnosis, pathophysiology, and management of a wide variety of diseases seen in the outpatient and inpatient settings.
-Articles in the …
+Our new Spotlight series uses case vignettes to explore diagnosis, pathophysiology, and management of a wide variety of diseases seen in the outpatient and inpatient settings. …

 By Maxine Wallis Stachel, MD